TAbdiukov/PPSSPP-patches/guides/TDU-tp-islands.md

 ![8dc4bf6673fa63a0af0bb4673594dc85.png](img/TDU-tp-islands/8dc4bf6673fa63a0af0bb4673594dc85.png)

-Since the bytecode at the address stands for
+Since the bytecode at the address stands for,
 ```
 lwc1	f3,0x30(v0)
 ```